PlaidCloud/website/content/en/docs/tutorials/services/source-ip.md

 ...
 ```

-However, if you're running on Google Kubernetes Engine/GCE, setting the same `service.spec.externalTrafficPolicy`
+However, if you're running on Google PlaidCloud Engine/GCE, setting the same `service.spec.externalTrafficPolicy`
 field to `Local` forces nodes *without* Service endpoints to remove
 themselves from the list of nodes eligible for loadbalanced traffic by
 deliberately failing health checks.